smohamedbadr/git-commands/README.md

 The changes from the feature will be reviewed and merged to the main/master branch

 Resolving Conflicts:
-go to repo main and edit the read me file and add some lines and commit come to your feature/git-workarround-feature branch and add some other lines at the same line numbers and add the changes now try to checkout the main branch you will get an error says please commit your changes before switch to other branches commit your changes while pushing you will get error says that pull first pull the latest from the main, will inform about the conflicts, we have to fix it locally and push our code to the remote repo. git diff will help you out to see the diff between two branches, means your current and the remote. git merge master -  from your branch to master.
+go to the main repo and edit the read me file and add some text and commit the changes back to your local repo and add some text in your local read me file  and then add and commit your local changes try to push your local changes to the remote repo you will be getting an error says that take a pull before push whilte pulling the changes from your remote repo it will try to merge it's own changes to your local read me file if there won't be conflicts then merge will be done without any issues. if there is any conflicts then that needs to be taken care open the file and see the revisions, HEAD is your local changes and the other changes would comes from the remote repo either you may revert your changer or remote or you can manually merge all your changes with remote. once the merge done your local will be sync with the remote repo. now do git status and push your local changes to remote.

+git push local to remote - issue git pull origin remote repo git diff git merge git status git push origin remote repo
 =============
 GIT INIT: